joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/21/todayspaper/quotation-of-the-day-seeking-axis-of-good-against-us-russia-taps-allies-of-convenience.html?searchResultPosition=3

 **Russia restarts gas shipments through key pipeline to Germany.**\
-`Gazprom is scheduled to send natural gas west on Nord Stream 1 on Thursday after 10 days of maintenance.
-The suspense is another reminder of the reliance of Germany, and much of Europe, on Russian energy.`\
+`The suspense was another reminder of the reliance of Germany, and much of Europe, on Russian energy.
+European Union leaders urged members to cut natural gas use immediately.`\
 https://nytimes.com/2022/07/21/world/europe/europe-waits-to-see-if-russia-restarts-gas-shipments-through-key-pipeline.html?searchResultPosition=4

 **Corrections: July 21, 2022**\